UK National Screening Committee

 The UK National Screening Committee co-ordinates the screening of people for medical conditions within the United Kingdom.
-Since April 2013 it has been part of Public Health England.
+The committee advises ministers and the National Health Service in all four countries of the UK, and is accountable to the four Chief Medical Officers.

 The committee was established in 1996, with Sir Kenneth Calman (Chief Medical Officer for England 1991–1998) as its first chairman.
-Professor Bob Steele (a specialist in colorectal cancer) has held the post since August 2016.
+Professor Sir Mike Richards (an oncologist, formerly National Cancer Director and Chief Inspector of Hospitals) has held the post since April 2022.

 The committee maintains a list of policies in relation to various types of screening, and attempts to balance the risks against the benefits in each case.
 Some policies say that screening should be provided for everyone or some people, others that screening is not recommended.
 Each year it publishes a report reviewing its work.

-In November 2013, the committee were involved in the testing of a new non-invasive prenatal blood test for Down's Syndrome at Great Ormond Street Hospital for Children.
-Invasive screening methods, either amniocentesis or chorionic villus sampling, result in a miscarriage in 1 out of every 100 tests.
+In November 2013, the committee were involved in the testing of a new non-invasive prenatal blood test for Down Syndrome at Great Ormond Street Hospital for Children.
+According to the BioEdge website: "Invasive screening methods, either amniocentesis or chorionic villus sampling, result in a miscarriage in 1 out of every 100 tests.
 An estimated 90% of women who learn that their child has Down's syndrome choose to have an abortion.
-The outcome of the test will not be healthier children with the syndrome, but fewer.
+The outcome of the test will not be healthier children with the syndrome, but fewer."